Bryon89/VoiceBase-API-Jquery-Library/README.md

 # VoiceBase-API-Jquery-Library
-Library that helps make common VoiceBase API requests with JQuery
+Library that helps make common VoiceBase API requests with JQuery by Bryon Mathias at LivePerson.